nus-cs2103-AY1718S1/addressbook-level4/collated/main/reginleiff.md

     //The template event that this event is created from private Optional<ReadOnlyEvent> templateEvent;

+    //The scheduled recurring event in the next period private Event nextScheduledEvent;

     /**
      * Every field must be present and not null.